-- (367) John and Mary met.
+- (425) John and Mary met.

-- (368) The senators met.
+- (426) The senators met.

+- (427) The committee met.

-- (369) John met.
+- (428) John met.

 Evidently, in order to meet you need to meet with somebody.
 But apparently several people can meet in the sense that they meet with each other.
 One way to account for this difference is to say that the verb /meet/ needs a group of people as its subject.
-Since lines and other things can also meet, we shall simply say that /meet/ needs a group of things, without further qualification.
+Since committees, lines and other things can also meet, it is not simply a fact of grammar, in other words, it cannot be decided by syntactic means alone whether a sentence is well formed, witness the distinction between (427) and (428).
+So we say instead that /meet/ needs a group of things, without further qualification.
 There are basically two ways to form groups: you use the plural or you use /and/.